lbelzile/experimental-F21/content/content/04-content.markdown

 <!--
 - <i class="fas fa-book"></i> Andrew Gelman's blog on [Ethical responsibility of research assistants](https://statmodeling.stat.columbia.edu/2021/09/18/for-a-research-assistant-do-you-think-there-is-an-ethical-responsibility-to-inform-your-supervisor-principal-investigator-if-they-change-their-analysis-plan-multiple-times-during-the-research-proje/): a discussion of _p_-hacking, which consists in selectively reporting only tests that are significant, making it seem as they were planned comparisons.

+-->

 ## Slides

-The slides for today's lesson are available online as an HTML file.
+The slides for today’s lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.

-`{{% slide-buttons %}}`{=html}
+{{% slide-buttons %}}

 <ul class="nav nav-tabs" id="slide-tabs" role="tablist">
 <li class="nav-item">